shitish-dutta/EduSchedule/README.md

 - [👥 Team Members](#-team-members)
 - [📜 License](#-license)

+***

 ## 📌 The Problem

 Higher Education institutions often struggle with manual timetable preparation.
 This process is time-consuming, prone to errors, and leads to frequent clashes, underutilized classrooms, and uneven workload distribution.
 With the adoption of multidisciplinary curricula under NEP 2020, this complexity has only increased, making a robust, intelligent solution more critical than ever.

+***

 ## ✨ Our Solution

-IntelliScheduler is a web-based platform that uses a **Genetic Algorithm** to generate fully optimized, clash-free timetables.
+EduSchedule is a web-based platform that uses a **Genetic Algorithm** to generate fully optimized, clash-free timetables.
 It considers a multitude of constraints including faculty availability, room capacity, subject requirements, and student batches.
 The system provides administrators with multiple optimized options, a real-time conflict detection editor, and actionable suggestions, transforming a week-long manual task into a simple, one-click process.

+***

 ## 🚀 Key Features